 If you’re a serious student of architecture, you’ll probably want to visit inside many of the properties, and spend more than a day.
 However, for other visitors, I recommend choosing just two or maybe three properties to visit inside, especially considering the high entry fees charged by each individual property.
 For the rest of the properties, just view their exteriors.

-The only problem I found when putting together my itinerary, is that the properties are a bit too spread out to easily walk in between, and not all are close by metro stops.
+The only problem I found when putting together my self-guided Gaudí tour, is that the properties are a bit too spread out to easily walk in between, and not all are close by metro stops.
 However, the properties are the perfect distance apart for a self-guided bike tour.
 Plus the wide, flat streets of the modern Eixample and Gràcia districts are excellent for bike-riding.

 Unfortunately, I wasn’t able to end up following this itinerary myself, as it poured rain for most of my time in Barcelona.
 But I hope that you have fine weather and can use it.
 Let me know how you go with this Gaudi tour of Barcelona!

 Hiring a Bike